-Because the drive plate is on a hinge (to allow for universal latitude adjustment), you will have to be careful when you re-point your telescope to avoid the hinge folding.
+Be careful when you re-point your telescope to avoid knocking the drive rollers out of the correct grooves.
 This is best accomplished by slow, deliberate movements when pointing the telescope.
 Always return the platform to a level position when placing or removing your telescope.